agSidharth/encyst_samples/README.md

 * use `python tester.py sensitive` for sensitive samples
 * use `python tester.py gray` for gray box model
 * use `python tester.py random` for black box model
-* use `python tester.py --compress` to run tests for compression in black_box model only....
+* use `python tester.py -h` for complete details..
 * The standard line to search for will be " (size) (SUCCESS/FAILED) for (attacked classifer path)"
 * Use simple search operation to extract data size wise, attack model wise or both